Instruction set architecture: Elaborate instructions

-Complex instructions are more common in CISC instruction sets than in RISC instruction sets, but RISC instruction sets may include them as well.
+Elaborate instructions are more common in CISC instruction sets than in RISC instruction sets, but RISC instruction sets may include them as well.
 RISC instruction sets generally do not include ALU operations with memory operands, or instructions to move large blocks of memory, but most RISC instruction sets include SIMD or vector instructions that perform the same arithmetic operation on multiple pieces of data at the same time.
 SIMD instructions have the ability of manipulating large vectors and matrices in minimal time.
 SIMD instructions allow easy parallelization of algorithms commonly involved in sound, image, and video processing.
 Various SIMD implementations have been brought to market under trade names such as MMX, 3DNow!, and AltiVec.

 Instruction encoding

 One instruction may have several fields, which identify the logical operation, and may also include source and destination addresses and constant values.
 This is the MIPS "Add Immediate" instruction, which allows selection of source and destination registers and inclusion of a small constant.

 On traditional architectures, an instruction includes an opcode that specifies the operation to perform, such as add contents of memory to register—and zero or more operand specifiers, which may specify registers, memory locations, or literal data.
 The operand specifiers may have addressing modes determining their meaning or may be in fixed fields.
 In very long instruction word (VLIW) architectures, which include many microcode architectures, multiple simultaneous opcodes and operands are specified in a single instruction.

 Some exotic instruction sets do not have an opcode field, such as transport triggered architectures (TTA), only operand(s).

 Most stack machines have "0-operand" instruction sets in which arithmetic and logical operations lack any operand specifier fields; only instructions that push operands onto the evaluation stack or that pop operands from the stack into variables have operand specifiers.
 The instruction set carries out most ALU actions with postfix (reverse Polish notation) operations that work only on the expression stack, not on data registers or arbitrary main memory cells.
 This can be very convenient for compiling high-level languages, because most arithmetic expressions can be easily translated into postfix notation.